alanparsons/selectivizr/README.markdown

 **CSS3 selectors for IE 6-8**

+A custom build that gets round the IE8 XDomainRequest issue of it needing xhr.onload to get the file contents and having to wait for this to finish each time we call a file.

+// Still need to allow for more than one media query but it works for one :)

 _selectivizr_ is a JavaScript utility that emulates CSS3 pseudo-classes and attribute selectors in Internet Explorer 6-8.
 Simply include the